swiss/e-collecting-hackathon-team6/README.md

     - Only valid tuples  $(c,d,\hat{u}, e, \pi_1, \pi_2, \pi_3 )$ are accepted

-- After the voting period, the system runs a privacy preserving **Plaintext Equality Test (PET)** between:
+- - After the voting period, the system runs a privacy preserving **Plaintext Equality Test (PET)** between:

     - All encrypted $\gamma$ values from electronic votes ($e$)

     - All encrypted $\gamma$ values from paper submissions ($f$)

-- Duplicates are detected and resolved without revealing the voter’s identity.
+- Duplicates are detected and resolved without revealing the voter’s identities.

+- In order to have a more **accurate tally** during the **voting phase**, **additional PETs** can be run more frequently, e.g. weekly based.

 The system is now fully hybrid gaining the following properties:
 - **No double participations** (Topic 5, Topic 8)